PublicI/us-polling-places/README.md

 ### License & Attribution

 This data is being released under a CC BY 4.0 license.
 You are free to copy, redistribute and adapt this data.
 All that we ask is that you provide appropriate credit and a link to this license.
 You can [view the full LICENSE here](LICENSE).

-If you use this data for academic work, please use the citation included in each individual state’s README file.